KickSat 1 [Ben Bishop]

 Sprite [Cornell University]

-KickSat is an amateur radio CubeSat technology demonstration mission designed to demonstrate the deployment and operation of prototype Sprite “ChipSats” (femtosatellites) developed at Cornell University by Zac Manchester.
+KickSat 1 was an amateur radio CubeSat technology demonstration mission designed to demonstrate the deployment and operation of prototype Sprite “ChipSats” (femtosatellites) developed at Cornell University by Zac Manchester.

 ChipSats like the Sprite represent a disruptive new space technology that will both open space access to hobbyists and students and enable new types of science missions.
 A significant portion of the KickSat mission has been financed by over 300 individual sponsors through the crowd-source funding website Kickstarter.

-The Sprite is a tiny spacecraft that includes power, sensor, and communication systems on a printed circuit board measuring 3.5 by 3.5 cm with a thickness of 2.5 mm and a mass of about 5 grams.
+The Sprites are a tiny spacecraft that includes power, sensor, and communication systems on a printed circuit board measuring 3.5 by 3.5 cm with a thickness of 2.5 mm and a mass of about 5 grams.
 It is intended as a general-purpose sensor platform for micro-electro-mechanical (MEMS) or other chip-scale sensors with the ability to downlink data to ground stations from LEO.

-KickSat is a 3U CubeSat being built to carry and deploy up to 128 Sprites.
+KickSat was a 3U CubeSat being built to carry and deploy up to 128 Sprites.
 A 1U avionics bus will provide power, communications, and command and data handling functions.
 A 2U deployer has been developed to house the Sprites.
-128 Sprites can be stacked atop a spring-loaded pusher and secured by a nichrome burn wire system.
-Fort the flight, only 104 Sprites will be on board.
+128 Sprites could be stacked atop a spring-loaded pusher and secured by a nichrome burn wire system.
+For the flight, only 104 Sprites were on board.
+A timer releases the Sprites 16 days after launch, backed up by the command receiver to release the Sprites by command.

-The Sprites are expected to reenter the atmosphere and burn up within a few days or weeks depending on atmospheric conditions.
+The Sprites were expected to reenter the atmosphere and burn up within a few days or weeks depending on atmospheric conditions.
 Their worst-case maximum orbital lifetime is estimated at 6 weeks.

-The development team are currently investigating uses for the KickSat bus after the Sprite deployment and are seeking collaborators who could make use of its capabilities as part of an extended mission.
+The development team were investigating uses for the KickSat bus after the Sprite deployment and are seeking collaborators who could make use of its capabilities as part of an extended mission.

-Several CubeSats are being launched together on ELaNa-5 / CRS-3.
-Launch parameters are 325 × 315km 51.5° inclination on a launch from Cape Canaveral.
-Planned launch date is March 2014.
+Several CubeSats were launched together on ELaNa-5 / CRS-3.
+Launch parameters are 325 × 315km with 51.5° inclination on a launch from Cape Canaveral.

-Kicksat-1 will operate on 2401.2-2436.2 MHz and when deployed all the 104 Sprites will operate on a single frequency 437.240 MHz and use CDMA.
-It is believed this will be the largest ever deployment of satellites.
+Kicksat-1 operated on 2401.2-2436.2 MHz and when deployed all the 104 Sprites will operate on a single frequency 437.240 MHz and use CDMA.
+It would have been the largest ever deployment of satellites.

 |Type / Application:||Technology|